Kitchen cabinets refinished by Pro 1 Painters with a factory-grade sprayed finish

 Our biggest moat

-Our own climate-controlled cabinet drying & preparation booths — a setup rare on the Gulf Coast.
+Our own climate-controlled cabinet drying & preparation booths.

 Doors and drawer fronts are removed and taken to our facility, sprayed for a factory-grade hybrid enamel finish and cured dust-free in our climate-controlled drying & preparation booths.
 No brush marks, no airborne dust settling into the finish, and none of the open-air cure problems caused by humid Gulf Coast air.